admesh/python-admesh/README.rst

 Installation
 ------------

 First, you'll need to install the `ADMesh <https://github.com/admesh/admesh>`_ library.
 This release is designed for ADMesh 0.98.x.
 Follow the instructions there.
-Also, you'll need Cython.
 Then you can install this as usual with **one** of the following:

 .. code:: sh